APSL/redux-i18n/README.md

 ## Translating the content

-You can access to a *I18n's* functions and attributes with your component's context.
+You can access to a *I18n's* functions with your component's context.
 For example:

 ```javascript
 Home.contextTypes = {